A Feasibility Study on Indoor Localization and Multi-person Tracking Using Sparsely Distributed Camera Network with Edge

-Specifically, $MOTA=1-\frac{\sum_t FN_t + FP_t + IDS_t}{\sum_t GT_t}$, where $FN_t$, $FP_t$, $IDS_t$, and $GT_t$ are false negatives (misses), false positives, ID switches, and ground-truths at time $t$.
-One important evaluation that preceded tracking is detection.
-In this work, we define a ground-truth target at the time $t$ is detected if the estimated sample location is within 1.5 meters in euclidean distance.
-Otherwise, the target is considered as \textit{missed}.
-The 1.5-meter reference is based on the fact that people rarely walk faster than 1.42 m/s on an everyday basis~\cite{browning2006effects,mohler2007visual,levine1999pace}.
+An essential evaluation that precedes tracking is detection.
+Here, we define a ground-truth target at time $t$ as "detected" if the estimated sample location falls within a 1.5-meter Euclidean distance.
+Otherwise, the target is considered "missed."
+The choice of a 1.5-meter threshold is based on the observation that people typically walk at speeds below 1.42 m/s in everyday situations~\cite{browning2006effects,mohler2007visual,levine1999pace}.
+To showcase the accuracy of the estimated sample locations, we also report the multiple object tracking precision, denoted as MOTP:

-To demonstrate the localization accuracy of the estimated samples, we also report multiple object tracking precision, $MOTP=\frac{\sum_{i,t} d^i_t}{\sum_t c_t}$. $d^i_t$ is the euclidean distance between the $i$th detected ground-truth sample and estimated sample, and $c_t$ is the number of detection at time $t$.
-In other words, MOTP is the average euclidean distance error for the detected samples, which shows the performance of the proposed systems to estimate the precise location of target samples that is independent of tracking trajectories or ID switches.
+Here, $d^i_t$ represents the Euclidean distance between the $i$th detected ground-truth sample and the estimated sample, and $c_t$ is the number of detections at time $t$.
+In simpler terms, MOTP provides the average Euclidean distance error for the detected samples, indicating the system's ability to estimate the precise location of target samples, independent of tracking trajectories or ID switches.